tokyovigilante/ca.dcloud.ICAClient/README.md

 # com.citrix.ICAClient
-Build and install the Citrix Workspace app (ICAClient) + HDX RealTime Media Engine for Skype as a Flatpak application for Linux.
+Build and install the Citrix Workspace app (ICAClient) as a Flatpak application for Linux.

 ## Disclaimer
 This project and I are not affiliated with Citrix.
 This repository does not contain any Citrix software.
 When the user builds the Flatpak application using this template, the required packages are obtained from Citrix's website, where Citrix has made the installers available for download.
 By downloading Citrix software, you agree to and accept the [Citrix End-User License Agreement](https://www.cloud.com/content/dam/cloud/documents/legal/end-user-agreement.pdf).